sakib-xrz/level-2-batch-4-assignment-2-set-4/README.md

 https://bicycle-store-backend.vercel.app

+## Postman Collection

+For detailed information about each API endpoint, request parameters, responses, and more, please refer to the [Postman API Documentation](https://documenter.getpostman.com/view/38964010/2sAYBUDXqB).

 ## API Documentation

 Welcome to the API documentation for the Bicycle Store.
 Below you will find the base URL and a link to the comprehensive Postman documentation.

-## Postman Documentation

-For detailed information about each API endpoint, request parameters, responses, and more, please refer to the [Postman API Documentation](https://documenter.getpostman.com/view/38964010/2sAYBUDXqB).

 ## Endpoints